 Experience indicates that the problems caused by the need to revisit the issue of the location and value of assets in relation to each and every stampable past advance under the time of advance approach also confronts mortgagors even where there is no default by the mortgagor.
 From time to time it becomes apparent that a particular multi-jurisdictional security for an unlimited and uncertain sum has not been properly stamped.
 This may be discovered by the mortgagor itself, often as a result of a change of responsible personnel, or by external parties in the course of due diligence or compliance scrutiny.
 The difficulties associated with rectifying the erroneous stamping under a time of advance approach are generally enormous.
 It is usually extremely difficult for the mortgagor to retrieve information concerning the location and value of the encumbered assets at the time of each stampable advance.
-It is then necessary to undertake lengthy and difficult negotiations with the stamp duty authorities in the jurisdictions concerned as to the basis upon which the security is to be stamped in relation to past advances where precise information concerning the location and value of the security is to be stamped in relation to past advances where precise information concerning the location and values of the security is to be stamped in relation to past advances where precise information concerning the location and value of advances where precise information concerning the location and value of assets cannot be retrieved.
+It is then necessary to undertake lengthy and difficult negotiations with the stamp duty authorities in the jurisdictions concerned as to the basis upon which the security is to be stamped in relation to past advances where precise information concerning the location and value of assets cannot be retrieved.